CONSTRUCTION FAQS

 Q. What will be the impacts of construction?

 A. Aurora Water and its contractors would be committed to completing the construction as quickly and efficiently as possible and working closely with Park County, local residents, businesses and others to minimize and address impacts.
 Aurora and/or its contractors would coordinate directly with any impacted landowners before and during construction to answer questions.
 We would implement industry best practices to monitor these impacts and minimize them as much as possible.
 These would include measures to reduce dust including watering construction sites and keeping construction vehicle speeds slow.
 As with any major infrastructure construction, various components of the Wild Horse Reservoir construction would also require the movement of trucks and machinery through roadways in Park County.
-CR 53 would be relocated and some county roads may be closed for short periods.
+CR 53 would need to be relocated and some county roads may be closed for short periods.
 Any traffic reroutes would be clearly marked before and during road closures or construction.
 Construction areas would also be appropriately marked with signs and fencing.
 Safety will be our top priority.